Common name: Lungwort, Bethlehem Sage, Cowslip.

 Sow seed in trays of seed compost and germinate at a temperature of 10°- 12°C (50°- 54°F)

 *Seed may not come true to the parent!

-Week 40: Plant out in a shady position anytime from now until March, in any ordinary moist garden soil.
+Plant out seedlings in a shady position anytime from now until March, in any ordinary moist garden soil.

 A spot that gets spring sunshine and morning light is ideal.

 Keep the roots moist in the growing season by mulching with peat and/or regular watering.

 They will wilt under the intense heat and light of summer sun.

 They may also suffer from powdery mildew in humid conditions.

 If not done previously and if required, lift and divide large clumps.